 Traditionally Chen Taiji was a closed door system meaning it was only taught to males of the village and never to outsiders of the village.
 Only students with the surname of Chen were taught Chen Taiji so they can pass down and preserve Chen Taiji.
 Chen Taiji was so well kept in Chen Jia Gou that it was only taught orally because of the fear it might fall in the wrong hands.
 Gradually these rules were broken because of the changing world.

 Even within Chen Village to this day there are Subgroups that compete among one another, so teachings and theories will slightly vary between masters from Chen Village.
 Each subgroup have their own way of training and secrets.
-This lead to the progression of Chen Taiji but also lead to ill relationship and rival competition.
+This lead to the progression of Chen Taiji but also lead to ill relationships and rival competition.

 All other styles of Tai Chi evolve from Chen Tai Chi with the exception of WuDan Tai Chi, which is better left off as another subject.